-All About Accessories
+All About Accessories (Interior Design)

 Once you’ve got the bones of your house in order (cabinets, countertops, built-ins, larger pieces of furniture), the fun comes in arranging accessories.
 You can purchase new items, as well as dust off favorite heirlooms and life souvenirs.